 Shotokan Karate-Do: History, Philosophy and Instruction History

 Karate was introduced to Japan in 1922 by an Okinawan schoolteacher by the name of Gichin Funakoshi.
-Gichin Funakoshi is widely considered as the "father" of modern karate.
-He was born in Okinawa in 1868 and learnt karate from two highly respected Okinawan masters of the art, Yasutsune (Ankoh) Itosu and Yasutsune (Anko) Azato.
+Gichin Funakoshi is widely considered the “father” of modern karate.
+He was born in Okinawa in 1868 and learned karate from two highly respected Okinawan masters of the art, Yasutsune (Anko) Itosu and Yasutsune (Anko) Azato.

-Funakoshi modified the art, taking inspiration from traditional Japanese budo styles (kendo, judo, etc) and emphasised the philosophical aspects.
-It was this new karate-do that he took to the Japan and was the first expert to introduce the art to the mainland.
+Funakoshi modified the art, taking inspiration from traditional Japanese budo styles (kendo, judo, etc) and emphasized the philosophical aspects.
+It was this new karate-do that he took to Japan and was the first expert to introduce the art to the mainland.

-In the early spring of 1922 Master Funakoshi travelled to Tokyo to present his art at the First National Athletic exhibition in Tokyo organized by the Ministry of Education.
-For Master Funakoshi, the word karate eventually took on a deeper and broader meaning through the synthesis of these many methods becoming karate-do, literally the "way of karate," or of the ‘empty hand.
+In the early spring of 1922 Master Funakoshi traveled to Tokyo to present his art at the First National Athletic Exhibition in Tokyo organized by the Ministry of Education.
+For Master Funakoshi, the word karate eventually took on a deeper and broader meaning through the synthesis of these many methods becoming karate-do, literally the “way of karate,” or of the ‘empty hand.

 The establishment of the JKA with Masatoshi Nakayama as its headmaster after Funakoshi’s passing in 1957, lead the way to the spread of Shotokan karate throughout the world.
 Sensei Masatoshi Nakayama was born in 1913 and began training in Karate under Master Funakoshi Gichin in 1931.